Variable Annuity Fraud Attorney

 Take Action to Protect Your Rights

 If you believe you have been the victim of variable annuity fraud, time limits apply to your claim.
-FINRA arbitration claims generally must be filed within six years of the event giving rise to the dispute.
-Waiting too long could result in losing your right to recover.
+FINRA Rule 12206 can make claims ineligible for arbitration when six years have elapsed from the occurrence or event giving rise to the claim, and separate statutes of limitations may also apply.
+Waiting too long could limit your recovery options.

 Request Your Free Consultation